 Arabic Cursive handwriting recognition is challenging for many important and real-world applications such as document authentication, form processing, postal address identification, bank check recognition, manuscripts recognition, interpretation of historical documents and Islamic manuscripts.
 Therefore, in the last few decades, researchers and research centers have put an enormous effort into developing various and robust techniques but limited for handwriting recognition of small and medium documents.
-This chapter reviews existing handwriting recognition techniques and the current state of the art in cursive handwriting recognition and presents various hardware solutions for large scale Arabic handwriting recognition system Sate on distributed computing architecture.
+This chapter reviews existing handwriting recognition techniques and the current state of the art in cursive handwriting recognition and presents various hardware solutions for large scale Arabic handwritten character recognition system and the swith offline distributed handwriting recognition system based on distributed computing architecture.
 We present a pattern recognition system for large amount of document for isolated handwritten Arabic words.